-This subtlety of understanding is a far cry from the Far Side cartoon in which Gary Larson pokes fun at the tendency some people exhibit to harangue their dogs at complicated length:
+This subtlety of understanding is a far cry from the Far Side cartoon in which Gary Larson pokes fun at the tendency to harangue dogs at complicated length:

 Many animals-and-human-language stories are of the YouTube Wunderhund variety: crude phonetic imitation.
 Others emphasise vocabulary.
-Some dogs can recognise hundreds of words, but to claim that this means a dog is as intelligent or linguistically advanced as a two-year-old human is pretty silly and meaningless, I think, and unfair to both dogs and people.
-It implies a facile interpretation of human and animal intelligence, an impoverished misinterpretation of language, and, for good measure, a hopeless anthropocentrism.
+Some dogs can recognise hundreds of words, but to claim that this means a dog is as intelligent or linguistically advanced as a two-year-old human is pretty silly, I think, and unfair to both dogs and people.
+It rests on a facile interpretation of intelligence (human and animal), an impoverished misinterpretation of language, and a hopeless anthropocentrism.

 The comparison is misleading because it isolates one modest parameter — vocabulary, or perhaps just recognition of aural stimuli — and omits many other relevant ones.
 Syntax, for example, is a different matter altogether.
-I really don’t think dogs do grammar; kids begin to employ it from a very early age.
+I don’t think dogs do grammar, whereas kids begin to employ it from a very early age.

 Do you own or know a dog, and if so how highly would you rate its inter-species communication skills?